 What to expect at our meetings

 Our monthly meetings are a mix of Guild business and the sharing of inspiration, news, and ideas.
 Doors to the Seniors’ Centre open at 6:30 p.m.
-Janis, our Venue coordinator will be around to answer any questions you may have, or introduce you to other members if you do not already know someone there.
+Our Venue coordinator will be around to answer any questions you may have, or introduce you to other members if you do not already know someone there.
 If you wish to join the Guild, you can speak to Anne-Marie and Dawna, our membership coordinators.
 Please bring along your latest project to work on during the meeting.

 Donated yarns, magazines, and books are available for purchase in the lounge area before and after the meeting.
-Items sell for a small fee and all funds collected go towards our annual Nova House donation – Elizabeth P. will be on hand to collect these fees.
+Items sell for a small fee and all funds collected go towards our annual Nova House donation – Jane S. will be on hand to collect these funds.
 If you have items you would like to donate to these sales, please contact us.